All Episodes

 And it's just fascinating to me that they even attempt to get back in the game at this late hour, but it's not anything they really want to report, meaning the truth on any level.

-Well, it was another point that the Washington examiner picked up uh that I found interesting when Loretta Lynch was before the committee.
+There was another point that the Washington Examiner picked up that I found interesting when Loretta Lynch was before the committee.

 I want to talk about the spring, summer, autumn 2016.

-Uh, one thing all of these persons had in common was each was the subject of a Pfizer court investigation, which we now know, and all were directly connected to Trump as attorney general.
+One thing all of these persons had in common was each was the subject of a FISA court investigation, which we now know, and all were directly connected to Trump as Attorney General.

 You had the authority to oversee FISA applications and the process.